swang737/Backtesting-Platform/README.md

 **Locally updated (not on repo):**
 - Changed stepTime to have option to return full price history
+- plotPrices
+- Added seasonality to ARIMA on EDA
 ## DataLoader
 Stock data manipulator.
 DataLoader takes in a 2D array of prices per day that is (time x prices).